Eco-Friendly Options

 Grand Rapids boasts a large concentration of farm-to-fork restaurants that partner with local farmers to promote sustainable agriculture, reduce transportation footprints and support the area economy.
 Notable eateries include:

-Bistro Bella Vita, Grove and the LEED-certified Green Well Gastro Pub – all part of the Essence Restaurant Group – source ingredients from small, local farmers and employ many other sustainable practices.
+Bistro Bella Vita sources ingredients from small, local farmers and employ many other sustainable practices.

 El Granjero Mexican Grill uses fresh, local ingredients to prepare its dishes and recruited 12 Latinx businesses to join a Latino Business for Sustainability campaign to promote recycling, composting and other sustainability initiatives.

-Gilmore Restaurants – including Blue Water, Bobarino’s, BOB’s Brewery, Bostwick Lake Inn, Flat River Grill, Paddock Place and Rose’s – grow some of their own produce and botanicals, and work diligently to reduce their resource consumption.
+Gilmore Restaurants – including Blue Water, Bobarino’s, BOB’s Brewery, Bostwick Lake Inn, Flat River Grill, Mangiamo and Rose’s – grow some of their own produce and botanicals, and work diligently to reduce their resource consumption.

-Luna, a Latin American eatery, was named the Best Farm-to-Table Restaurant in Michigan by Travel+Leisure magazine.
+Grove was named America’s #3 Best Farm-to-Tabe Restaurant by Newsweek while Luna got the nod for Best Farm-to-Table Restaurant in Michigan from Travel+Leisure magazine.

 Margaux in the JW Marriott Grand Rapids supplements its long list of local suppliers with its own Chef's Garden.